-For a fair comparison between the three feature selections methods used, we need to use the same number of features.
+For a fair comparison between the three proposed feature selection methods, we need to use the same number of features.
 For the Information Gain method the threshold for selecting the features represents a value between 0 and 1.
-For the other two methods the threshold represents the number of features that we want to obtain.
-This number must be equal with the number of features obtained through Information Gain method.
-If after feature selection step we obtain samples (vectors that characterize a document) that have all selected features equal to zero (those samples haven't features into the new feature set) we eliminated those samples from the sets.
+For the other two methods the features number is the same with the number of features obtained through Information Gain method.

 In what follows we present the influence of the number of features regarding to the classification accuracy for each input data representation and for each feature selection method, considering 24 distinct classes.
 We present results only for a numbers of features smaller or equal to 8000.
-In [6] we showed that for a number of features greater than 8000, the classification accuracy doesn't increase, sometimes even decreases.
-Also, in [6] we present results for different value of kernel degrees.
-A similar comparison was presented by Mladenic in [5].
+In [6] we showed that for a number of features greater than 8000, the classification accuracy doesn't increase, sometimes even decreases